duncanbeevers/ball_gag/Readme.md

 Post.new('That was some damn good watermelon').body_gagged?
 # true

-Post.new('That was some fine watermelon.').body_gagged?
+Post.new('That was some fine watermelon').body_gagged?
 # false
 ````